darinmma/NotReallyFootball/readme.md

 ##Approach Taken
 I started out by using Ruby on Rails and postgresql to create a database.
 I created five models for managing all my data and database.
 In order to make it so users could add players to a team, I utilized a join table which allowed for players to be present on multiple teams.

+##Unsolved Problems
+I haven't been able to figure out how to get live scoring.
+Will look into using an API in the future to automatically grab this data.

 ##Installation Instructions
 1. Click on [this link](https://github.com/darinmma/NotReallyFootball) which will navigate to my Github repository.